SaMajerus/text-analyzer/README.md

 <!--(Switched to doing TDD on 'skipShift' here, to assist with this function.
-The tests for that function occur between the previous and next listed tests for this one.)-->
+The tests for that function occur before the next Test below.)-->

-Test: "It should return the a new string with all bad words removed."
+Test: "It should return the new string (in array form or not, doesn't matter) with all bad words removed."
 Code:
 const text = "You muppeteers ruin all our loopdaloop things all the way towards that biffaroni boyo, you zoinks!"; const word = ["muppeteer", "zoinks", "loopdaloop", "biffaroni"]; curseWordFilter(word, text);
 Expected Output: "You ruin all our things all the way towards that boyo, you"